MS in Accountancy

 - Through small class sizes, hands-on learning and individualized attention throughout the program, your Duquesne experience is uniquely your own.

-- Combined with your undergraduate degree, the program enables you to meet the 150 academic credit hours required to take the Certified Public Accountant (CPA) exam in Pennsylvania and most other states.
+- Combined with your undergraduate degree, the program enables you to meet the 150 academic credits required for Certified Public Accountant (CPA) licensure in Pennsylvania and most other states.

 Upon graduation, our MAcc students accept positions with the international Big Four accounting firms, national and regional CPA firms, corporations, government agencies and nonprofit organizations.

 We are recognized as a certified School of internal auditing by the Institute of Internal Auditors (IAA).
-Of the 30+ USA-based schools on the global certification list, the Palumbo-Donahue School of Business is currently the only IIA-certified accounting program in the state of Pennsylvania.
-And, we are one of 52 in the world.
+Of the 30+ USA-based schools on the global certification list, the Palumbo-Donahue School of Business is currently the only IIA-certified graduate accounting program in the state of Pennsylvania.